-Sentinel node biopsy: The surgeon will remove the lymph nodes that are the first to receive the lymph drainage from the tumour.
+Sentinel node biopsy: The surgeon will remove the lymph nodes that are the first to receive the lymph drainage from the tumor.

 Axillary lymph node dissection: If the sentinel lymph nodes are found to be affected by cancer, then additional lymph nodes may be removed.

-Contralateral prophylactic mastectomy: The surgeon removes the healthy breat to minimize the risk of getting breast cancer again.
+Contralateral prophylactic mastectomy: The surgeon removes the healthy breast to minimize the risk of getting breast cancer again.

 3. Chemotherapy: It is a drug treatment used to kill cancer cells.
 It is advised after the

-surgery if there is a high risk of the cancer occurring again.
-Some side-effects of
+surgery if there is a high risk of cancer occurring again.
+Some side effects of

 4. Hormone Therapy: In this method, the body’s production of estrogen and progesterone hormones is blocked as these can stimulate the growth of the tumours.